Reducing vehicle emissions

 Vehicle emissions result in outdoors air pollution and even higher levels of air pollution inside the emitting vehicles.

 Air pollution from vehicle emissions may:

-Businesses often need to transport people and goods, and so will contribute to the air pollution impacts.
+Businesses often need to transport people and goods, and provide services, and so will contribute to the air pollution impacts.